metaopt/torchopt/README.md

 #### OOP API  <!-- omit in toc -->

-TorchOpt also provides OOP API compatible with PyTorch programming style.
+TorchOpt also provides OOP API compatible with the PyTorch programming style.
-Refer to the example and the tutorial notebook [Meta-Optimizer](tutorials/3_Meta_Optimizer.ipynb), [Stop Gradient](tutorials/4_Stop_Gradient.ipynb) for more guidances.
+Refer to the example and the tutorial notebook [Meta-Optimizer](tutorials/3_Meta_Optimizer.ipynb), [Stop Gradient](tutorials/4_Stop_Gradient.ipynb) for more guidance.

 ```python
 # Define meta and inner parameters